GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-14.md

 `io.grpc:grpc-alts:1.25.0` and `io.grpc:grpc-core:1.23.0` cannot appear in
 the classpath at the same time.
-If dependency mediation selects both `io.grpc:grpc-alts:1.25.0` and `io.grpc:grpc-core:1.23.0`, the build fails; and the developer must fix the conflict before they can proceed.
+If dependency mediation selects both `io.grpc:grpc-alts:1.25.0` and `io.grpc:grpc-core:1.23.0`, the build fails, and the developer must fix the conflict before they can proceed.
 This still adds friction for developers who depend on multiple versions of different modules, especially if they only depend on the different versions through several layers of transitive dependencies.
 It can be